meower-media-co/RFC/RFC-1-Clients.md

 	    - Webhooks (uses a diffrent style for bridged posts)
 - Sending typing indication.
 You do not need to show who is typing.
 - Markdown (APTE if you want, markdown itself is not optional).
-- Image host whitelist (until we get a image reflector), can be disabled by the user (with warning before disabling!)
+- Image host whitelist (until we get a image reflector), can be disabled by the user (with warning before disabling!).

     Current list of allowed image hosts:
     - https://meower.org/